apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Gemini Live rolling out support for five more languages**
+**More Americans file for unemployment benefits last week, but layoffs remain historically low**

-You can read more about it [here](http://9to5google.com/2024/10/03/gemini-live-languages/).
+You can read more about it [here](https://abcnews.go.com/Business/wireStory/americans-file-unemployment-benefits-week-layoffs-remain-historically-114460330).

 ## Requirements
 - Python 3.8